Energinet-DataHub/ARCHIVED-geh-charges/source/Energinet.Charges.Libraries/source/Energinet.DataHub.Charges.Clients/documents/documentation.md

 ### Example

-            var ServiceBusRequestSenderProvider =
+            var serviceBusRequestSenderProvider =
+                new ServiceBusRequestSenderProvider(
+                    serviceBusClient,
-                new ServiceBusRequestSenderProvider(client, replyToQueueName);
+                    new ServiceBusRequestSenderConfiguration(requestQueueName));

             serviceCollection.AddSingleton<IDefaultChargeLinkMessagesClient>(_ =>
-                new DefaultChargeLinkMessagesClient(ServiceBusRequestSenderProvider));
+                new DefaultChargeLinkMessagesClient(serviceBusRequestSenderProvider));